-What makes your organization and its programs unique?
+What makes your programs unique?

 What recent project and/or program have you been especially proud of and why?

 One of the missions of the Modoc Forum, the nonprofit sponsor of the Surprise Valley Writers’ Conference, is to share the culture and geography of our corner of the West through literature, the arts, and education.
 This year’s conference featured field trips conducted by internationally-known geologist Eldridge Moores, who was featured in John McPhee’s seminal book Assembling California (Farrar, Straus and Giroux, 1994).
 Moores and his wife, Judy, led writers on field trips to sites such as the natural sand stone formation “hoo-doos,” to volcanic “dikes,” to the site of a recent mud volcano.
 At each location Judy Moores shared her poetry with the group.

 What’s the craziest (or funniest or most moving or most memorable) thing that’s happened at an event you’ve hosted?